What is environmental informatics?

 Why study environmental informatics at Virginia Tech?

-- Students learn about the application of big data, geospatial technology, and remote sensing to a variety of fields related to the study and management of natural resources: land use, soil, water, fish and wildlife, climate, etc.
+- Environmental informatics majors learn about the applications of big data, geospatial technology, and remote sensing to a variety of fields related to the study and management of natural resources in areas such as land use, soil, water, fish and wildlife, and climate.

-- A study abroad trip can take you to Panama as part of the Issues in Natural Resource Conservation course, where activities include assisting local scientists with Global Positioning System (GPS) mapping and wildlife inventories.
+- An overseas study trip can take you to Panama as part of the Issues in Natural Resource Conservation course, where activities include assisting local scientists with GPS mapping and wildlife inventories.

-- A variety of labs are available for faculty/student collaboration and research, including the Human Dimensions Analysis Laboratory and the Center for Environmental Analytics and Remote Sensing (CEARS) Lab, which houses numerous computer workstations.
-CEARS also offers a high-end, large-format printer, a complete suite of image processing (ENVI, ERDAS Imagine) and associated software (IDL, Absoft Fortran, Matlab, Visual Studio, Python), statistical packages, a RIEGL laser scanner, roving GPS base stations, and an electric remotely piloted vehicle capable of carrying a 12.5 kg sensor payload.
+- A variety of labs are available for faculty/student collaboration and research, including the Human Dimensions Analysis Laboratory and the Center for Environmental Analytics and Remote Sensing (CEARS) Laboratory.
+CEARS offers a complete suite of image processing (ENVI, ERDAS Imagine) and associated software (IDL, Absoft Fortran, Matlab, Visual Studio, Python), statistical packages, a RIEGL laser scanner, roving GPS base stations, and an electric remotely piloted vehicle capable of carrying a 12.5 kg sensor payload.

-- You might be interested in one of the Pathways minors such as data and decisions, ecological cities, innovation, pathways to sustainability, or blue planet.
-The addition of a minor will give you in-depth expertise in one of these fields so you can pursue a passion and stand out in the job market.
+- You might be interested in one of the integrated Pathways minors such as blue planet, data and decisions, ecological cities, or pathways to sustainability.
+The addition of a minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.

 What can I do with a degree in environmental informatics?